Allium sativum. Family: Liliaceae

 Garlic has a strong taste and odor.
 Raw garlic can cause stomach upset in some people.

-Odorless garlic supplements get rid of the offending taste and odor.
-They may also
+Odorless garlic supplements get rid of the strong taste and odor.
+They may also reduce

 Some people are allergic to garlic.
 When taken in large amounts, garlic may cause

 side effects.
 These include causing stomach ulcers and anemia.